Children and young adults literature from Luxembourg

 Dëst ass net däi Liewen, Claudine Muno

-Op der lay, November 2022, Children’s literature, Luxembourgish
+Op der lay, November 2022, YA’s literature, Luxembourgish

 Dëst ass net däi Liewen follows a young narrator who meets Jan on the bus and decides to follow him, even though he is not her style.
 She approaches him on the bus, close enough to determine that he smells of soap, but not close enough to hear the music playing in his headphones.